perldude/perldude/README.md

 If you (or a friend) need to be convinced to get a colonoscopy when your doctor recommends it, I can do that.
 I actually have a talk I gave on the whole "journey" through treatment and recovery.

-More work-related, I'm a crusty old-timer so I've seen a lot.
+More work-related: I'm a crusty old-timer so I've seen a lot.
 If a situation comes up that you don't know how to handle, maybe I've been there and can offer helpful words.
 I'm also helpful for code reviews and offering honest opinions on things.